ncatlab/nlab-content/pages/3/7/6/7/7673/content.md

 Categories with attributes are discussed in

-* John Cartmell, *Generalised algebraic theories and contextual categories*, Ph.D. thesis, Oxford, 1978
+* John Cartmell, *Generalised algebraic theories and contextual categories*, Ph.D. thesis, Oxford, 1978 ([GitHub LaTeXing project](https://github.com/peterlefanulumsdaine/cartmell-thesis), organised by [[Peter LeFanu Lumsdaine]].
+Currently only sections 1.0-1.4 are done)

 * [[Eugenio Moggi]], *A category-theoretic account of program modules*, Math.
 Structures Comput.
 Sci.
 1 (1991), no. 1, 103--139